rsaemann/HA-FoxESS-H3-Modbus/README.md

 Connecting your H3 inverter can be acheived by:

 * Connecting to the (RasPi's) COM port using a [RS485 to USB](https://www.reichelt.de/raspberry-pi-usb-rs485-schnittstelle-ch340c-rpi-usb-rs485-p242783.html?&nbc=1) (Approved)
 * Connecting to the home WiFi using a RS485 to WiFi dongle like the 'Elfin EW11A RS485 to WIFI converter' (Connects the RS485 pins on your inverter.
 This does not use the inverter's build-in WiFi or Ethernet connection.)
+Pin 1 (the one closer to the center) of the FoxESS RS485 connector goes to Terminal A of the RS485 to Wifi adapter and pin 2 of the FoxESS connector goes to Terminal B. In the menu of the Wifi adapter in the TCP settings port 502 must be set.
+In the serial port settings the following parameters work for me: Baud Rate 9600, Data Bit 8, Stop Bit 1, Parity "none".
+Buffer Size 512, Gap Time 50, Flow Control "half duplex", Cli "serial string, Serial String "+++", Waiting Time 300, Protocol "modbus".
+I will attach a backup file which you can use, just replace "mySSID" with yourwifi name and "1111" with your wifi password.

 * ⚠️ Using the inverter's Ethernet LAN port or dongle to connect to your router/switch via Ethernet does **not** work for H3 inverters, yet.
 Port 502 is not open.
 This solution might be fixed with future firmware.
 It is not possible with firmware version Master 1.25-1.57, Slave 1.02, Manager 1.29 ⚠️